-Most insurance plans will only cover certain providers as well as a set number of sessions in a calendar year.
-Many might want regular a yearly or biyearly assessment with a psychiatrist if you're prescribed psychiatric medications.
+Most insurance plans will only cover certain providers and a set number of sessions in a calendar year.
+Many might want regular a yearly or bi-yearly assessment with a psychiatrist if you're prescribed psychiatric medications.

 You'll usually start by seeing your therapist at least once a week.
-Your therapist should establish treatment goals from the outset and track your progress toward those goals during your therapy.
+They should establish treatment goals from the outset and track your progress toward those goals during your therapy.
 You want to be able to speak openly with your therapist and feel understood and listened to.

 You may feel nervous or unsure during your first few counseling sessions, especially if you've never participated in before.
 It can be hard to open up to someone you don't know about deeply personal issues.
 Stick with it.
 As you begin to trust your therapist and get accustomed to the process, you'll become more comfortable speaking about your issues.

 It's not uncommon to not click with the first counselor that you see.
-Maybe they follow a different school of psychotherapy than you agree with or want to focus on areas of your life that you don't find helpful.
+Maybe they follow a different school of psychotherapy than you agree with or focus on your life areas that you don't find helpful.
 Always remember that counseling is for your benefit.
 If you don't feel comfortable with the first therapist you speak to, don't hesitate to explore your options.
 It may take a few tries to find the therapist that's right for you.

-Easy access to affordable therapy is still problematic for many.
 For some people, including busy professionals, stay-at-home parents, and full-time students, it can be difficult to fit in regular therapy appointments as it conflicts with their schedule.
-Depending on your location, you may be limited in your access to professional counselors.
 Some people may have difficulty with transportation to and from appointments.
 Those with disabilities may face additional barriers, as well.

 The Benefits Of Online Therapy